TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 # TPT copy system

+## Version 2024.8.13.451 (13 August, 2024)
+### Changes
+* Sorting order in the 'History' page has been changed from ascending to descending;
+* The bug with the copied positions changed their copying mode with the strategy change has been fixed;

 ## Version 2024.8.2.865 (2 August, 2024)
 ### Features
 * Added a table-view for the Leaderboard.
 Already followed Leaders are currently placed in a separate table;